EVERSE-ResearchSoftware/RSQKit/pages/tasks/fair_rs.md

 This is not an exact science, and by all means the list below is not exhaustive, but any of the practices that you employ in your research software workflow will bring you closer to the gold standard of fully reproducible research.

 [Five Recommendations for FAIR Software](https://fair-software.eu/) is a quick overview of what is making software more FAIR entails.

+[FAIR software][fair-rs-nature] — i.e. software that is Findable, Accessible, Interoperable, and Reusable — sits squarely within the broader umbrella of **quality research software**.
+Quality software is defined by multiple dimensions - e.g. correctness, performance, maintainability, usability, robustness, and reproducibility, among others.
+Reproducibility often hinges on the FAIR principles: if your code and metadata are not findable or accessible, no one can rerun it; if it is not interoperable or reusable, others cannot adapt or extend or use it to verify your results.

+FAIR is not a completely separate concern — it is a crucial subset of quality, primarily ensuring that your software can actually be discovered, understood, and exercised by others (or by you, months down the line).
+A truly high-quality, reproducible research software package will typically satisfy both classical software-engineering criteria (tests, style, documentation, performance) and the FAIR principles.

+So, FAIR - the “openness & reusability” slice of software quality - is essential for reproducibility, but most impactful when combined with all the other [quality practices](rs_quality) like [testing][testing_software], [version control][using_version_control], and [robust software design][robust_software_design].

 ### Findable
 - Create a description of your software to make it discoverable by search engines and other search tools